statsmaths/stat209/_notes/class01-introduction-stats.md

 This course broadly covers the entire process of collecting, cleaning, visualizing, modeling, and presenting datasets.
-It has a MATH designation but is not a \textit{mathematics} course.
+It has a MATH designation but is not a *mathematics* course.
 The focus is on applied statistics and data analysis rather than a detailed study of symbolic mathematics.